 Journey Manager (JM) Previously known as Transact Manager (TM). | System Manager / DevOps | v5.1 & Higher This feature is related to v5.1 and higher.

-You can set the data retention and storage settings globally and override important settings for individual organizations as needed.
+You can set the data retention and storage settings globally and override important settings for individual organizations.

 In addition to data retention, you can also configure submission data storage.
-This means that you can choose how and where submission-related data (submission data, attachments and submission history data for saved forms) will be stored and retrieved by Transaction Manager.
+This means that you can choose how and where submission-related data, such as submission data, attachments and submission history data for saved forms, is stored and retrieved by Manager.

 You can override important form-related settings for each organization individually.